Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 Annotations can be one of four basic types

-* Text
+* Text (character limit=256)
 * Integer
 * Floating point
-* Date
+* Date (date and time)

 <br/>

 ### How to assign annotations

-It's easiest to add annotations when initially uploading the file.
+It is easiest to add annotations when initially uploading the file.
 This can be done using the command line client, the Python client, the R client, or from the Web.
+Using the analytical clients facilitates batch and automated population of annotations across many files.
+The Web client is useful when uploading a single file, or if a minor change needs to be made to annotations on a few files.
-#### Adding annotations using the Python or R client
+#### Adding annotations using the Python or R client (someone needs to review)
 {% tabs %}
 	{% tab Command %}
 		{% highlight bash %}